Rebilly/rebilly-php/examples/README.md

 ## Running the examples

 1. Go to the examples directory:

    ```bash
    cd ./examples
    ```

 1. Install the package via Composer:

    ```bash
    composer install
    ```

 1. Add the API key and organization ID to the client parameters in the **purchase.php** and **pagination.php** files.
-    This is the code area that should be updated:

     ```php
     $client = new Client([
         'baseUrl' => Client::SANDBOX_HOST,